bfialkoff/google_drive_photo_upload/README.md

 To Do
 -----
 - Try to read EXIF data if date isn't contained in name
+- Add a progress bar for the ThreadPool
 - Create a Telegram bot to handle frontend, and recieve photos straight from mobile device